LLNL/UnifyFS/docs/assumptions.rst

 are globally visible.
-We chose commit consistency semantics for UnifyFS because it is sufficient for correct execution of typical HPC applications that adhere to the bulk synchronous I/O pattern, and enables UnifyFS to provide better performance than with strict POSIX semantics.
+We chose commit consistency semantics for UnifyFS because it is sufficient for correct execution of typical HPC applications that adhere to the bulk synchronous I/O pattern, and it enables UnifyFS to provide better performance than with strict POSIX semantics.
 For example, because we assume that applications using UnifyFS will not execute concurrent modifications to the same file offset,